Palace of Westminster: Incidents

 The failed Gunpowder Plot of 1605 was a conspiracy among a group of Roman Catholic gentry to re-establish Catholicism in England by assassinating the Protestant King James I and replacing him with a Catholic monarch.
 To this end, they placed large quantities of gunpowder beneath the House of Lords, which one of the conspirators, Guy Fawkes, would detonate during the State Opening of Parliament on 5 November 1605.
-If successful, the explosion would have destroyed the Palace, killing the King, his family and most of the aristocracy.
+If successful, the explosion would have destroyed the palace, killing the King, his family and most of the aristocracy.
 However, the plot was discovered and most of the conspirators were either arrested or killed while trying to evade capture.
 The survivors were tortured in the Tower of London, tried for high treason in Westminster Hall, convicted and gruesomely executed by hanging, drawing and quartering.
-Since then, the cellars of the Palace have been searched by the Yeomen of the Guard before every State Opening of Parliament, a traditional precaution against any similar attempts against the Sovereign.
+Since then, the cellars of the palace have been searched by the Yeomen of the Guard before every State Opening of Parliament, a traditional precaution against any similar attempts against the Sovereign.

-Sir Walter Raleigh was executed at the Palace of Westminster on 29 October 1618.
+The execution of Sir Walter Raleigh occurred at the palace of Westminster on 29 October 1618.

 The previous Palace of Westminster was also the site of a prime-ministerial assassination on 11 May 1812.
 While in the lobby of the House of Commons, on his way to a parliamentary inquiry, Spencer Perceval was shot and killed by a Liverpool merchant adventurer, John Bellingham.
 Perceval remains the only British Prime Minister to have been assassinated.

 The New Palace became the target of Fenian bombs on 24 January 1885, along with the Tower of London.
 The first bomb, a black bag containing dynamite, was discovered by a visitor on the steps towards the Chapel of St Mary Undercroft.
 Police Constable (PC) William Cole attempted to carry it to New Palace Yard, but the bag became so hot that Cole dropped it and it exploded.
 The blast opened a crater in the floor 1 m in diameter, damaged the roof of the chapel and shattered all the windows in the Hall, including the stained-glass South Window at St Stephen's Porch.
 Both Cole and PC Cox, a colleague who had joined him to offer assistance, were seriously injured.
 A second explosion followed almost immediately in the Commons Chamber, causing great damage—especially to its south end—but no injuries, as it was empty at the time.
 The incident resulted in the closure of Westminster Hall to visitors for several years; when visitors were re-admitted in 1889, it was under certain restrictions and never while the two Houses were sitting.